 Instructions

-• Place all the cooked chicken pieces on a piece of paper towel.
+• Remove the cooked crispy chicken from the pot and place onto a plate with a piece of paper towel.

 Notes